 Additional contributions may be made by the Corporation on a discretionary basis.
-For the 2019 year, the Corporation elected to contribute \$830,990 in cash, which was used to purchase shares of company common stock on the open market.
+For the 2020 plan year, no additional discretionary contributions were made.
+For the 2019 plan year, the Corporation elected to contribute \$830,990, in cash, which was used to purchase shares of company common stock on the open market.
 The shares of company common stock were deposited to the company stock fund.
-During 2018, the Corporation elected to contribute \$1,091,802 to the ESOP in the form of company common stock.
-The contributions are presented as receivables for their respective plan years.
+The contribution is presented as a receivable as of December 31, 2019.